holepunchto/pear-docs/README.md

 ## Pear

-Learn how to use, interact and configure Pear for your applications
+Learn how to use, interact with and configure Pear for your applications

-1. [cli.md]](./pear/cli.md) provides access to develop, deploy, and production capabilities for the apps.
+1. [cli.md](./pear/cli.md) provides access to develop, deploy, and production capabilities for the apps.
-2. [api.md]](./pear/api.md) enables applications to interact with Pear platform features.
+2. [api.md](./pear/api.md) enables applications to interact with Pear platform features.
-3. [config.md]](./pear/cli.md exposes various configurations to customize your pear application
+3. [config.md](./pear/cli.md) exposes various configurations to customize your pear application

 ## Building blocks